masumi-network/masumi-improvement-proposals/MIPs/MIP-003/MIP-003-Attachement-01.md

 }
 ```

-## All
+## All Types

-The `description` field is used to provide a description for the input.
-This is specific to the input type and will be used to render the input accordingly.
+The following fields can be used with most input types:

+### description
+Provides additional context or instructions for the input.

 ```json
 data: {